Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Introduction

 \section{Introduction}

 DERs such as solar photovoltaics, are being advocated as a means to battle climate change, shave peak demand, and improve reliability.
-Despite the obvious benefits, voltage fluctuations arising from uncertainties in DERs may hinder their large-scale adoption.
-Fortunately, optimal control strategies for inverter-interfaced DERs to provide voltage regulation can alleviate the previous concern.
-Under centralized voltage regulation, a supervisory entity consolidates load and generation measurements across the grid and solves an optimal power flow (OPF) to determine setpoints for DERs~\cite{FCL,YGG13,8889689}.
-Albeit easier to conceive, centralized schemes suffer from considerable communication and computational overhead and privacy issues, and presume a detailed feeder model is available.
+Despite the obvious benefits, the operation of distribution grids is nowadays challenged by undesirable voltage excursions induced by power injections from DERs.
+Traditional voltage regulation apparatus (e.g., regulators and capacitors) is deemed ineffective as responding to rapid and frequent voltage fluctuations can significantly shorten the lifetime of such equipment.
+Fortunately, the inverters interfacing DERs to the feeder can assist in regulating voltage by injecting reactive power.
+To this end, the IEEE Std.
+1547 provisions that each DER should act autonomously, read its local voltage, and compute its reactive injection based on a Volt/VAR curve.
+This work aims to design these Volt/VAR curves optimally and customize them per bus according to the anticipated grid loading conditions every few hours or so.

-On the other hand, \emph{local} voltage regulation schemes for DERs entail calculating control setpoints solely on the basis of data locally accessible by the DERs, such as load, solar generation, and voltage measurements at the grid interface.
-The IEEE 1547.8 Standard prescribes a local control scheme whereby DER setpoints are produced by \emph{control rules} taking the form of piecewise linear functions of local measurements~\cite{IEEE1547}.
-Local rules however are known to produce sub-optimal setpoints~\cite{Guido16,8667359}.
+Ideally, the reactive power setpoints of DERs can be optimally selected by solving an optimal power flow (OPF) given the current grid conditions~\cite{FCL,YGG13,8889689}.
+Such centralized schemes, however, involve high communication and computational overhead, privacy issues, and can introduce details.
+On the other hand, \emph{local} voltage regulation schemes for DERs entail calculating control setpoints solely based on locally collected data, such as load, solar generation, and voltage measurements at the grid interface.
+The Std.
+1547 prescribes a local control scheme whereby DER setpoints are produced by \emph{control rules} taking the form of piecewise linear functions of local measurements~\cite{IEEE1547}.
+Local rules, though, are known to produce sub-optimal setpoints~\cite{Guido16,8667359}.
 Nevertheless, autonomy and simplicity are lucrative features of local schemes for real-time DER control.
 Focusing on Volt/VAR control, this work delves into the study and optimal design of local rules.
+Since voltages are affected by reactive setpoints, Volt/VAR rules give rise to closed-loop dynamics, which can become unstable under control rules with steep slopes~\cite{FCL13,7747940,9091863}.
+While the aforementioned works study the convergence and stability of Volt/VAR control rules, they do not address how to design such rules, i.e., how to select their exact shape, in the first place.
+Prior efforts on designing DER rules either resort to heuristics~\cite{6601722,6727491,8365842}, deal with non-dynamic Watt/VAR rules~\cite{9233917}; or restrict themselves to affine Volt/VAR rules~\cite{8003321}; or ignore the deadband~\cite{9781808}.
+A recent work designs optimal IEEE 1547-type rules, using mixed integer programs, which are then solved using relaxation heuristics~\cite{9609090}.
+However, discussions on the stability and convergence of the control rules are omitted.